Myfuturenow/myfuturenow_api_docs/_posts/2013-01-03-authentication.md

 layout: null
 ---

-You will have received an **API Token** from MyFutureNow technical team.
-Authenticate your account when using the API by including your API token as a HTTP header when making a request.
+You will have received an **API Token** from the MyFutureNow technical team.
+Authenticate your account when using the API by including your API token in an `Authorization` header, when making a HTTP request.

 ```
 Authorization: Token [API_TOKEN]